 For the born organiser

-- Aluminium foil, though we rarely use it at home, has lots of uses when camping.
+- Aluminium foil has lots of uses when camping.
 Make a ball of foil to use as a scourer for your barbecue grill.
 Sharpen scissors by folding the foil a few times and then cutting it with the scissors.
 For cooking, you can wrap up food for baking on the edge of the campfire.
 Foil bags, though, are perfect for barbecues and campfires – much cleaner and easier all round.

 - Washing-up liquid – smear some liquid on the bottom of your pots and Cpans before you put them over the fire.
 You’ll find they clean up much more easily afterwards.

 - Watertight bags – for leftovers, for picnic lunches and for wrapping up food before it goes into a coolbox to keep it damp-free.
 There are some good reusable ones available now so you won’t be adding to the plastic waste mound.
 See above!

 - If you add too much salt to a recipe, add a peeled potato to the dish and finish cooking.
 The potato will absorb the excess salt.